Paefremova/cite-project/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I'm a student and i research this world.
-I like trying new things, now I'm into programming!
-        Please reach out to collaborate 😃
+        Use this area to speak to your mission.
+I'm a student and I blog about programming, my life and Math!
     design:
       columns: '1'

   - block: collection
     id: news
     content: